Cornell Psychology Associate Professor Vivian Zayas says relationships are like gravity.

 Survey is a multi-faceted problem-solving tool.
 It can reveal priceless conversation points, like why the donor cares about your mission, how they want to be involved and what they’re most interested in learning more about.
 See our other resources on surveys and uncover the opportunity they present here.

-In this one-hour webinar, Kathryn Miree, J.D., President, Kathryn Miree & Associates, Inc., will examine ten key principles to success built on the National Standards for Gift Planning Success from the National Association of Charitable Gift Planners.
-Whether you are building a new program or growing an existing one, these principles will help you evaluate your program, focus on a strategy for your work, transform your culture and increase your success in building long-term gifts for your organization.
+In the presentation, Kathryn Miree, J.D., President, Kathryn Miree & Associates, Inc., examines ten key principles to success built on the National Standards for Gift Planning Success from the National Association of Charitable Gift Planners.

 - Learn about resources available to build a strong, effective gift planning program